Casual mall licensing code

 A lessor must establish and advise lessees about a point of contact for lessees who have any concerns about, or are aggrieved by, any matter relating to casual mall licensing.
 If any concern or matter cannot be resolved by discussion between a lessee and the point of contact nominated by the lessor, the parties may seek mediation by a mediator agreed to by all parties.

-If the parties cannot agree on a mediator, the matter may be referred to the Office of Small Business Commissioner for mediation under the Retail and Commercial Leases Act 1995.
+If the parties cannot agree on a mediator, the matter may be referred to the Office of the Small Business Commissioner for mediation under the Retail and Commercial Leases Act 1995.

 Further advice and information